 Noble, James M; et al. “Poor oral health as a chronic, potentially modifiable dementia risk factor: review of the literature.”
 Current neurology and neuroscience reports, October 2013.
 Accessed June 9, 2019.

-Erickson, K. I; Kramer, Arthur F. “Aerobic exercise effects on cognitive and neural plasticity in older adults.”
+Erickson, K. I; Kramer, Arthur F. “Aerobic exercise effects on cognitive an[…]city in older adults.”
 British journal of sports medicine, January 2009.
 Accessed June 9, 2019.

 Scarmeas, Nikolaos; et al. “Mediterranean diet and risk for Alzheimer’s disease.”
 Annals of Neurology: Official Journal of the American Neurological Association and the Child Neurology Society, June 2006.
 Accessed June 9, 2019.

 Devore, Elizabeth E; et al. “Dietary intake of fish and omega-3 fatty[…]g-term dementia risk.”
 The American journal of clinical nutrition, May 2009.
 Accessed June 9, 2019.